happybeing/safenetworkjs/README.md

 - access to SAFE network via RESTful interface in web, desktop and CLI applications via `fetch()`

 ## Status
-This NodeJs library is under development but already in use in [SAFE FUSE](https://github.com/theWebalyst/safenetwork-fuse/) which mounts files, public names (DNS) and services on your local drive.
-SAFE FUSE is a command line application which targets Windows, Mac OS and Linux.
+This NodeJs library is under development but already in use in [SAFE Drive](https://github.com/theWebalyst/safe-drive/) which mounts files, public names (DNS) and services on your local drive.
+SAFE Drive is a command line application which targets Windows, Mac OS and Linux.
 It uses SafenetworkJs for all interactions with SAFE Network including authorisation, and access to SAFE storage via a file system API, and for access to SAFE public names (DNS) and services.

 SafenetworkJs incorporates the code from a discontinuted web library: [safenetwork-web](https://github.com/theWebalyst/safenetwork-web) that added RESTful services for SAFE Network (implemented in the client) and was used to demonstrate a [Solid](https://solid.mit.edu/) web app runnning on SAFE Network (Safe Plume blog).
 Much of that code has been refactored for the safe-node-app API v0.10.x, and incorporated in SafenetworkJs.